April 1996 Palo Alto, California

 “So they’ll figure it out,” I offered.
 Easy to say, there in the shade on the bench in the park.

 I knew mothers who could cook dinner while nursing an infant in a sling, women who could balance the baby on one hip and spread peanut butter for the toddler with the other, even a writer who claimed to work at his desk with the baby strapped to his chest in a Snugli.
 I could never do it.
 A youngest child myself, and a mother only late in life, I was terrified for those soft, bald heads, which I wanted nowhere near the hot stove or the hard tiles or the sharp knife.
-I was barely in control during diaper changes—four squirmy limbs versus two tentative hands—and I never could convince anyone under five to let me work if we were both in the same house with anyone who was under 5 and awake.
+I was barely in control during diaper changes—four squirmy limbs versus two tentative hands—and I never could manage to work if I was in the same house with anyone who was under 5 and awake.

 Before our first son was born, I’d been writing technical manuals on contract from my home office.
-I thought I’d be able to keep on, at least part time, while the baby napped and cooed in his bassinette.
+I thought I’d be able to keep on, at least part time, while the baby napped and cooed in his bassinet.
 I was wrong.
 Our first son, highly interactive and alert to every sound, claimed himself a data point way out on the flat tip at the low end of the need-for-sleep bell curve.
 Previously accustomed to hours alone at my desk, I’d been swallowed by the needs of the most fascinating creature I had ever encountered, who seemed to want nothing more than my undivided attention.
-I was enchanted, but sleep-deprived and nearly forty years old.
+I was enchanted, but sleep-deprived and dizzy from the subsumption of self.
 As Lucas approached six months, I understood that if I wanted the brain time to write anything more complex than a thank-you note for a baby gift, I would need help.